icarus1564/ma_rag_rpg/README.md

 A role-playing game engine where multiple AI agents role-play inside the world of a text corpus.
 All in-game facts, locations, items, and NPC knowledge are retrieved from the corpus using RAG (Retrieval-Augmented Generation), with a rules checker agent preventing hallucinations.

+NOTE: This is currently a non-functional prototype under construction.
+We will update this readme when we have a working prototype worthy of cloning / investigation.

 ## Architecture

 The system consists of four main layers: